Wordpress Poster User Guide

 Post items - here you set the order in which content from your feeds will be processed and selected for posting.

-- Only new - only content newly added after the previous campaign run will be posted.
+• Only new - only content appeared in the feeds after the previous campaign run will be used for posting.

-- From newest to oldest - if there is no newly added content, most fresh but not yet posted content will be posted.
+• From newest to oldest - if there is no new content in the feeds, most fresh but not yet posted content will be used for posting.

-- From oldest to newest - content will be posted starting from the oldest.
+• From oldest to newest - feeds' content will be posted starting from the oldest.

 If you make posts from content feeds where timestamp does not matter, for example, product feeds or affiliate feeds, you may use the Random option.